 In 2010, at the age of 37, Stef was diagnosed with breast cancer.
 She has openly shared her experience with others via photographs, interviews, runway shows, panel discussions and her blog to encourage early detection and raise awareness.
 In 2011, Stef began using her real name in the blogging world to facilitate her advocacy work.

 At American University, Stef received the Dean’s Award for Exceptional Innovation in Teaching in 2016.
 She serves on the Provost’s Online Learning Leadership Council and as vice-chair of the Faculty Senate Committee on Information Services.
 In 2012, she received the AU Jack Child Teaching with Technology Award.
 Prior to teaching, Stef practiced immigration law with a focus on deportation, U-visa and VAWA cases.
 An early adopter of social media, she started her website, CityGirlBlogs.com, in 2008.
 Stef’s most important role is as a mom to her five-year-old daughter, Roya.

-She received her BA from Wellesley College, her MA from Georgetown University, and her JD from American University.
+She received her BA from Wellesley College, her MALS from Georgetown University, and her JD from American University.
 Stef is a supporting member of the American Association of Sexuality Educators, Counselors & Therapists (AASECT) and a member of the Maryland State Bar Association.